doctorfree/astronvim_v4/README.md

-# AstroNvim v4 Configuration
+# AstroNvim v4

 **NOTE:** This is for AstroNvim v4+

-A sample configuration for [AstroNvim](https://github.com/AstroNvim/AstroNvim)
+A sample configuration for [AstroNvim](https://github.com/AstroNvim/AstroNvim) v4

 ## 🛠️ Installation